Do AI Companies Make Good on Voluntary Commitments to the White House?: Results

-\textbf{High scores for content provenance due to non-applicability.} Based on the averages, the clear highest-scoring commitment is for (audiovisual) watermarking and provenance at 92.2\%.
-14 companies receive a 100\% for this commitment. \footnote{These companies are: Adobe, Amazon, Anthropic, Cohere, Google, IBM, Inflection, Meta, Microsoft, Nvidia, OpenAI, Palantir, Scale AI, Salesforce.} In many cases, companies are awarded the associated indicators vacuously, because they do not develop audio or visual models, which are the subject of the provenance requirements.
-However, even of the 7 companies that develop models with these output modalities, the average is 83.9\%, which exceeds that of all other commitments.
-In particular, many of these companies follow industry standards associated with the Coalition for Content Provenance and Authenticity (C2PA) and their Content Credentials.
-In contrast to the high scores for this commitment from most companies, Apple is the sole outlier as a company with audio and visual offerings that scores a 0\% for these indicators. \\
+\textbf{High scores for content provenance due to non-applicability.} Based on the average per-commitment score for each company, the clear highest-scoring commitment is for (audiovisual) watermarking and provenance at 92.2\%.
+14 companies receive 100\% for this commitment.\footnote{These companies are: Adobe, Amazon, Anthropic, Cohere, Google, IBM, Inflection, Meta, Microsoft, Nvidia, OpenAI, Palantir, Scale AI, Salesforce.} In many cases, however, companies satisfy the associated indicators vacuously, because they do not develop audio or visual models, which are the subject of the provenance commitment.
+Still, of the 8 companies that develop models with these output modalities, the average is 83.9\%, which exceeds that of all other commitments.
+In particular, many of these companies follow industry standards associated with the Coalition for Content Provenance and Authenticity (C2PA) and their Content Credentials; 6 of the 8 companies are steering committee members of C2PA, while Apple and Stability AI are unaffiliated.
+In contrast to the high scores for this commitment from most companies, Apple is the sole outlier as a company with audio and visual models that scores 0\% on these indicators. \\